-What is included in this Halloween composition activity?
+What is included in this Halloween rhythm spinners composition activity?

-- Blank spinners that you can complete to suit your students’ current needs.
+- Blank spinner pages so you can add any rhythms you like to suit your students’ current needs.

-Using these rhythm spinners in group piano or music class
+Using the Halloween rhythm spinners composition activity in group piano or music class

 - Each group needs only one spinner page (plastic spinners must be purchased separately).